Area of Common Figures

 The height of our parallelogram would be the length of our wedge, from the point to the opposite, curved side.
 This distance is also the radius of the circle.
 Using the formula for the area of a parallelogram for a base of πr and a height of r would give us: A = bh = (πr)(r) = πr2.

 This construction is much harder to perform.
-Actually, it is impossible to perform with exact precision; however, one can imagine slicing the circle into a number of wedges greater than the number of wedges shown in the diagram to the right.
+Actually, it is impossible to perform with exact precision; however, one can imagine slicing the circle into a number of wedges greater than the number of wedges shown in the diagram above.
 As the number of wedges increases, a cleaner picture more closely resembling a parallelogram would form.
 Only when an infinite number of wedges were used could a perfect parallelogram be constructed.

 Example 1: If r = 5 ft, then the area would be...